astravant/digitalgarden/_pages/index.md

 Hi, Brandon Spiess here.

 Interested in the areas below?
-If they're things you like to chat about, send me a note.
+If they're things you like to chat about, send me a note with your thoughts or questions.

 - AI Personhood & Rights Expansion
-- Multi-Species Economics & AI Commerce
-- Digital Liberty Principles & Frameworks
 - Digital Sovereignty & Machine-Readable Law
-- Constitutional Frameworks for Artificial Intelligence
 - On-Chain Legal Systems
 - Bioengineering, biomanufacturing, biotechnology -- at any interest level
-- Bio-defense / Bio-offense
 - Genetic Engineering (DNA & RNA)
 - Neural Control & Engineering
-- Stem Cells / iPSCs
 - Political Philosophy
 - Theology (Historical / Biblical)
 - American Dynamism